 Daughter Vivian "Joan" Burkholder (1937-1957) was born on May 25, 1937.

-She suffered for years with diabetes and hypertension.
+She never married.
+For years, she was afflicted with diabetes and hypertension.

-Sadly, she passed away at the age of 20, on April 8, 1957, at Magee Womens Hospital in Pittsburgh, after a stay of six weeks.
-She was buried in the Normalville Cemetery.
+Sadly, she passed away at the age of 19, on April 8, 1957, at Magee Womens Hospital in Pittsburgh, after a stay of six weeks.
+Funeral services were held in the family church, officiated by Rev. Robert Blank who was assisted by Rev. G. Edward Kelly.
+The remains were interred in the Normalville Cemetery, and an obituary was published in the Connellsville Daily Courier.